What’s At Stake?

 Keys to a better future

-Other states around the nation have already acted to update their regulatory structure, and the benefits are apparent.
+These changes allow Missouri to join other states around the nation that have already acted to update their regulatory structure, and the benefits are apparent.
 Not only are jobs increasing as construction starts on projects to update infrastructure, but companies who are looking for locations to place their businesses are taking advantage of friendlier regulatory environments.
-Missouri must do all we can to create the conditions that allow businesses to thrive and create jobs in our state.

 There is no debate that nuclear power plants provide clean and reliable energy.
 These plants also provide jobs and boost the economies in their local communities.
 For example, Ameren’s nuclear plant in Callaway County, Mo., which has been operating safely and efficiently since 1984, provides electricity for about 780,000 households.
 It also employs more than 1,000 workers and generates $9 million in annual tax revenue to the county.

-MBEF continues to support and encourage legislative initiatives that might bring more affordable and clean power sources to our state.
+MBEF continues to endorse and encourage legislative initiatives that might bring more affordable and clean power sources to our state.

 Advancing ordinances and incentives will allow for appropriate electrical infrastructure to support the current and future of electric vehicles (EV) in Missouri.
 Neighboring states and cities have already moved forward in their efforts to attract EV users as a means to encourage new residents, additional business, and updated technology which is an overall positive impact on the economy.
 In addition, there is a direct benefit that EV’s provide to our public health.